gogrlx/grlx/README.md

 [![Discord](https://img.shields.io/badge/chat-on%20discord-blue)](https://discord.com/invite/VruAThf)

-grlx (pronounced like "garlic") is a pure-[Go](http://golang.org) DevOps automation engine, designed to use few system resources and keep your application front and center.
+grlx (pronounced like "garlic") is a pure-[Go](http://golang.org) DevOps automation engine designed to use few system resources and keep your application front and center.

 ## Quick Start
 Want to get up and running as quickly as possible to see what all the fuss is about?